 - Prohibits individual DOC facilities from adopting implementing rules that would permit them to censor a broader range or material or adopting procedures that are more relaxed than those in the new version of AR 300-26;

 - Ensures that the settlement agreement applies to private prisons in Colorado that house Colorado prisoners.

-The Settlement Agreement, the new Administrative Regulation, and additional documents related to this case are available on the ACLU of Colorado website
+The settlement agreement, the new Administrative Regulation, and additional documents from the case are available on the ACLU of Colorado website.